A Minimal Agent for Automated Theorem Proving: Architecture

 The proposer can take any form, from a specialized Lean model, to a general-purpose LLM, or even a deterministic tactic.
 In our implementation, we consider a ReAct-style agent \cite{react-paper}, using a general-purpose LLM with the optional possibility to use tools.
 When tools are available, the proposer can make a single round of parallel tool calls before generating a proposed proof.
 We consider the following tools: \begin{itemize} \item \textbf{Library search.} A custom deployment of LeanSearch \cite{lean-search}, which uses vector embeddings for premise selection from Mathlib. \item \textbf{Web search.} Tavily \cite{tavily-search} allows the agent to find proof strategies.
 We emphasize that we enable web search because we focus on practical usefulness and addressing the challenge of writing Lean code that compiles, which is the main challenge and bottleneck in the field \cite{fate-paper}, rather than reasoning through the solution informally.

 \end{itemize}

 \paragraph{Review system.} The review system has two components: a compiler and a reviewer agent.
 The compiler programmatically verifies that the proposed code proves the target theorem by compiling it.
 If the code does not compile, it returns a feedback message containing the compilation errors.
-Otherwise, it checks for \texttt{sorry} tactics in the code and returns a feedback message with goal states extracted at their locations in the code using LeanInteract \cite{leaninteract}.
+Otherwise, it checks for \texttt{sorry}/\texttt{admit} placeholders in the code and returns a feedback message with goal states extracted at their locations using LeanInteract \cite{leaninteract}.
 This allows the agent to develop its proof incrementally through subsequent iterations.
-If the code compiles and does not contain any \texttt{sorry}, the compiler sends the proposed code to the reviewer agent.
+If the code compiles and does not contain any \texttt{sorry}, additional axiom, or suggestion tactics (like \texttt{apply?}), the compiler sends the proposed code to the reviewer agent.

-The reviewer's main role is to ensure that the statement of the Lean proof has been preserved by the proposer and that no tricks have been used to produce a seemingly correct proof that is actually invalid.
-For example, tactics such as \texttt{apply?} produce proofs that compile while incomplete.
-We deterministically check against known loopholes, and use this LLM-based check as an additional safety layer.
+The reviewer's main role is to verify that the target theorem statement has been preserved and to flag potential cheating mechanisms not covered by our previous checks.
+These may include subtle cases such as metaprogramming tricks that can make the code compile without providing a complete proof of the intended theorem.
+Hence, the LLM-based reviewer acts as an additional safety layer on top of the deterministic checks for known loopholes.